Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   > [Info] If the checkbox is activated, at least one item must be selected to release the invoice for payment.

-  > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before booking them in the system and to automatize payment conditions.
+  > [Info] These two functions interact with the *Purchasing* and *Payment processing* modules, and allow to check supplier receipts before posting them in the system and to automatize payment conditions.

 [comment]: <> (Link to Zahlungsabwicklung / Offene Posten?)